fcs-cs/cs2/modules/04-object-oriented-programming/_posts/2019-04-02-js-objects.md

 ```
 Now that we have the data stored as a variable we can access the information using **dot notation** For example, If I wanted to get the first name of the contact I could simply say `contact.firstName` and it would return `"Michael"`

-I can also get the 3rd entry of the "wieght" property by accessing the index like I would in an array e.g. `contact.weight[2]`
+I can also get the 3rd entry of the "weight" property by accessing the index like I would in an array e.g. `contact.weight[2]`

 I can do all sorts of interesting things like print the names of all my siblings: